-The assignment, funded by the World Bank, is being undertaken on behalf of the Office for Promoting Private Power Investment (OPPPI) within the Ministry of Energy and Water Development.
-OPPPI has been designated as the ‘one window operation’ to provide the focal point for inward investors considering involvement with power sector projects in Zambia.
+The assignment, funded by the World Bank, is being undertaken on behalf of the Office for promoting Private Power Investment (OPPPI) within the Ministry of Energy and Water Development.
+OPPPI has been designated as the ‘one window operation’ to provide the focal point for inward investors considering power sector projects in Zambia.